joshharbaugh/crunch-js/src/cube/README.md

 yields slightly different metadata, for which dimension subclasses are used to construct cubes of the correct valid _shape_ and with usable _labels_.
 Each measure, of identical valid shape, is stored in the whaam cube keyed by name.

-### ‘Xtab’ shim

-Given a whaam cube and variables, this service creates an object identical to the one used for display from the legacy server endpoints, so as not to break any of the code used to render results as tables and graphs.
-It extracts values, computes tables of margins and row, column, and cell percentages where needed, and produces a flat, labeled array for graphing.

-The cube is passed on to child scopes inside the `analysis` member.
-The *graph-dotplot* extracts values and labels from that whaam cube and it is expected that future plotting directives will uses whaam cubes as input.